Banana1530/MoMA-test-solution/README.md

 ```
 ![](pics/comp.JPG)

 We compare the result with simple SVD method.
-From left to top: Original signal, SFPCA, SVD.
+From left to right: Original signal, SFPCA, SVD.
 SFPCA is significantly better than SVD in selecting principal components when the original constituent signals are inherently sparse and smooth.
 Naïve SVD has obvious two drawback: we can see remaining signal in other components, and the tails of the two recovered components are noisy, indicating SVD is relatively sensitive to noise in the data matrix.

 # 3 Testing